 5. Conduct Organisational, Task, and Work Analysis

-An organisational analysis should answer the question – what are your business goals, and what are your strategies for achieving them?
+An organizational analysis should answer the question – what are your business goals, and what are your strategies for achieving them?

 A series of analyses will help you to identify universal training needs.
 For example, you may find that some members of the team are spread too thin.
 Training an additional employee to take on some of their responsibilities will help relieve the pressure.

-The CIPD calls this the RAM model – that means your focus is on Relevance, Alignment and Measurement.
-The idea is that training and development does not become a rigid box-ticking exercise.
-Rather, it’s aligned with your business objectives and organisational requirements, and all learning is linked to your desired business outcomes.
+The CIPD calls this the RAM model – that means your focus is on Relevance, Alignment, and Measurement.
+The idea is that training and development do not become a rigid box-ticking exercise.
+Rather, it’s aligned with your business objectives and organizational requirements, and all learning is linked to your desired business outcomes.

 6. Leverage Systems and Software